buidl-labs/dabble/README.md

 * Writers with less stake are automatically more desirable given the above game theory:
     * Less readers read, less their reading dilution.
     * And hence when readers enter voting, the odds become more even.

+# Component and flow of Application

+### For a new User
+* connect metamask of user to the site
+* allow user to create transactions on matic network
+* Dashboard consists of a list of books being written on the platform
+* New user is able to
+    * Read other books
+    * Write a new Book

+### While writing a book
+* User can write a chapter of a new Book or
+* User can continue writing new chapters for an existing book
+* Whenever a new chapter is uploaded, user puts some eth on stake for that chapter.
+* For the chapter being uploaded, Author is allowed to create polls with binary answer
+* All readers who read the chapter get 5% of the Author's stake amount

+### About Polls by Author
+* Readers are allowed to take part in poll by putting their a part of their stake.
+* Voters who were in minority, would loose theior staked amount.
+* Voters who secured majority, will recive rewards
+    *  Rewardpool comprise of: All the staked amount by readers+ 95% of the Author's stake
+    *  Every voter in winning pool gets rewards in proportions to their staked amount.

+### While reading books:
+* User selects a book, and a list of chapters of that book is displayed
+* User selects a chapter, and chapter content is displayed.
+* User can finish reading and not take part in polls.
+* User can decide to participate in poll and put stake on any option.
+* Upon finishing reading, user can submit a transaction to indicate that reading was completed.
+* To paeticipate in poll, user can submit a transaction, indicating the vote and the stake.

+### When Polling period ends for a chapter
+* 5% of Author's stake is eligible to be claimed by all readers.
+* All readers are eligible to claim their share from 5% of the Author's stake.
+* All readers and voters are eligible to initiate disbursal of Poll rewards.

 ## Setting up Project